 Getting to Craster

-Craster is served by an hourly daytime bus service between May and September, two-hourly between October and May.
+Craster is served by an hourly daytime bus service between May and October, which reduces to two-hourly between November and April.

 The Arriva X18 Coast and Castles Service and the Travelsure 418 Service connect Craster to Seahouses, Bamburgh and Belford to the north and Alnwick via the coastal villages to the south.
 The X18 continues north to Berwick-upon-Tweed and Morpeth and Newcastle to the south.